pires/kubernetes-vagrant-coreos-cluster/README.md

-So, in order to start, say, a kubernetes cluster with 3 nodes, 2GB of RAM and 2 vCPUs per node one just would do...
+So, in order to start, say, a Kubernetes cluster with 3 minion nodes, 2GB of RAM and 2 vCPUs per node one just would do...

 ```
 NODE_MEM=2048 NODE_CPUS=2 NUM_INSTANCES=3 vagrant up